LAST QUARTER 2025

 Mucilago crustacea

-The fresh plasmodium of this slime mould is usually found on grass and resembles vomit from a dog.
-The calcareous outer layer hardens and the interior blackens as the spores are produced.
+The fresh plasmodium of this slime mold is typically located on grass and resembles dog vomit.
+The calcareous outer layer hardens while the interior darkens as spores are generated.
 The spore mass is black.
-There are ongoing discussions about this slime mould being reclassified, however for the time being it should still be recorded as Mucilago crustacea.
+There are currently conversations regarding the potential reclassification of this slime mold; however, it should still be noted as Mucilago crustacea for now.

 #